allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 stronger machine, a machine with a GPU as a ClearML Agent.
 And that agent is currently listening to a queue, and it will grab experiments that are enqueued and start running them.
 And because we tracked everything, the code, the hyperparameters, the original packages.
 The agent, the different machine, has no issues with completely reproducing my experiment, but just on a different dataset.
-And so now I can click on enqueue.
+And so now I can click on **Enqueue**.
 I just want to enqueue it in the default queue because my agent is listening to the default queue, and it is currently pending.
 As we can see here.

-If I now go to Workers and Queues, what you can see is that I have my available worker here, and it is currently running my training experiment.
+If I now go to **Workers and Queues**, what you can see is that I have my available worker here, and it is currently running my training experiment.
 So if I click on the training experiment, it will get me back to the experiment that we just edited.
 So if I go to the configuration we see that the batch sizes and the full dataset is right here.
 And it's currently running, but it's not running on this machine.
 It's running on a different machine that is hosting the